engineyard/eyk-app-templates/README.md

 Choose the branch that most closely meets your requirements and use that to quickly get started developing and deploying Rails applications on EYK.

+## main branch
+A mostly empty branch that contains a Dockerfile and Procfile you can use to quickly get started with your Rails app.
+Simply copy your Rails files into a clone of this project to get started deploying your app to EYK.

 ## webapp branch
 This is the basis for all the branches.
 It is a simple instant poll web application that uses a sqlite database in development and a MySQL database in production.